vuex-orm/plugin-graphql/docs/guide/persist.md

 You can pass a object like this: `$perist({ captchaToken: 'asdfasdf' })`.
 All fields in the object will be passed as variables to the mutation.

+## Relationships

+When persisting a record, all `belongsTo` relations are sent to the server too. `hasMany`/`hasOne` relations on the other hand are filtered out and have to be persisted on their own.